HollowMan6/mdbook-pdf/README.md

 This has already been realized by Chromium, in `v0.1.11+`, you can control it by the `generate-document-outline` option.

 > [!NOTE]
 > If you dislike the Chromium generated Table of Contents, we also have support for the bookmark/outline of the PDF file ([mdbook-pdf-outline](https://pypi.org/project/mdbook-pdf-outline/)).
-It is written in Python and is another backend for `mdbook` and should be used with `mdbook-pdf` and ***the [modified mdbook](https://github.com/rust-lang/mdBook/pull/1738) mentioned in Common Issues 2 (by `cargo install --git https://github.com/HollowMan6/mdBook mdbook` instead) for fixing the broken links in `print.html`***.
+It is written in Python and is another backend for `mdbook` and should be used together with `mdbook-pdf`.
 >
 > You can install this backend by `pip install mdbook-pdf-outline`.
 >